Liz Truss to offer lessons from premiership in book

 Her office said she will be writing the book herself, rather than using a ghostwriter.

-Out in April, it will be published in the UK by Biteback and in the US by Regnery Publishing.
+Out in April, it will be published in the UK by Biteback and in the US by Regnery Publishing as she also seeks an audience in the States.

+Ms Truss was forced out of office in October after the budget of £45 billion of unfunded tax cuts outlined by her chancellor Kwasi Kwarteng sparked an economic crisis.

+In an interview with the Mail on Sunday, she expanded on her fear for the future of the West, warning of persistent low growth, and that “our culture is being questioned, even basic things like human biology”.